dh58319/Algorithm/README.md

 ## Code
-the code below is just for template for me because writing int main again and again is sucks.
+the code below here is just template for me because writing int main again and again is sucks.

 ```